Mother of man critically injured in Māngere shooting asks for prayers for her son

 The circumstances of the incident are not entirely known.

-It is understood a party was happening at the spot; which has become increasingly popular in the last few weeks, neighbours have said.
+It is understood a party was happening at the spot; where groups of people tend to gather on Friday and Saturday nights.

 According to Kaniva News, Dianahope Mataele said her son was "in the wrong place, at the wrong time.''